ibm-cloud-docs/power-iaas/README.md

 You can quickly deploy IBM® Power Systems™ Virtual Server on IBM Cloud to meet your specific business needs.
 With IBM® Power Systems™ Virtual Server on IBM Cloud you can create a hybrid cloud environment that allows you to easily control workload demands.

 For more information, see [IBM Power Systems Virtual Servers](https://cloud.ibm.com/docs/infrastructure/power-iaas?topic=power-iaas-getting-started).
-You can contact Mike Bagwell (mpbagwel@us.ibm.com) for all documentation related issues.
+You can contact Mike Bagwell (mpbagwel@us.ibm.com) for all documentation-related issues.